hermanhavva/STRUMOK/report.md

 ##### Conclusion

 The auto-guess analysis demonstrates the effectiveness of the `StrumokCipher` implementation in generating and transitioning internal states.
 Future work could focus on improving the handling of unknown values and finding a way to get $R_{t-1}, S_{t-1}$ values.

+##### Team work distribution

+- Herman was responsible for implementing "Strumok" cipher and performing calculations as a part of the GD attack
+- Oleksandr was responsible for the autoguess analysis as well as making the report.

 ##### References